ACCESS-NRI/access-hive.org.au/docs/models/access_models/index.md

         <div class="card-text-container">
             <span class="bold" >ACCESS-OM</span>
             <span>
-                ACCESS-OM is a global coupled ocean and sea ice model used to understand both physical and biogeochemical processes in the ocean.
+                A global coupled ocean and sea ice model used to understand both physical and biogeochemical processes in the ocean.
             </span>
         </div>
     </a>